gargsaar/singlepage_website_ni/_posts/2019-08-24-a-blind-date.markdown

 On a bright Saturday morning, Vijay uncle came to our house.
 He sat next to my dad on the chesterfield sofa, a signature object in our luxury living room.

-In his gentle voice, he asked, "Aditya, do you work with Acme Engineering."
+In a gentle voice he asked, "Aditya, do you still work with Acme Engineering?"

-Uninterested, I replied, "Yes, Uncle."
+"Yes Uncle.
+Is anything wrong with them?"
+I asked, as if I care.

-Eying an opportunity, he said, "Why don't you meet Myra.
-She also works there."
+"No, no. Nothing wrong with them.
+I just wanted to say - why don't you meet Myra.
+She also works there." he said, eying an opportunity.

-"Sure", was my reply with a smile.
+"Sure", was my reply with a smile on face and a laddoo in heart.

 The meeting got fixed for tomorrow, at her house.